yk22034/DDCS/README.md

 * The course is assessed 100% by a multiple-choice exam.
 * The exam will have ?? questions, and will be 2 hours.
 It does require a calculator.
 * If you have any questions regarding alternative exam arrangements, please get in touch with the COMS Student Enquiries Mailbox at coms-student-enquiries@bristol.ac.uk
 * Example past papers will be released soon after Week 20.
 * There will be a formulae sheet with the exam.
-* We do not allow cheat-sheets for this exam.
+* We do NOT allow cheat-sheets for this exam.
-* You are allowed to write on the exam paper, and we have a number of sheets at the back of the exam paper that are explicitly for workings out!
-(Apparently, the invigilators aren't allowed to give you extra paper for workings out in MCQ exams, for some reason that nobody seems to know...)

 ## Past exams:
 | Year  | Paper | Answers | Questions to ignore |